 Around the World in 80 Ways is a delightful book about the various mean of transportation from around the world past and present.
 In fact, kids will learn 80 different ways to travel from dugout boats to ancient chariots to ferries to Maglev to strollers.

-The colorful illustrations feature transportation in the various seasons and in different parts of the globe.
+The colorful illustrations feature transportation in various seasons and in different parts of the globe.
 Kids will also learn historical facts.
-Did you know that the hot-air balloon was invented the Montgolfier brothers in 1783 in France?
+Did you know that the hot-air balloon was invented by the Montgolfier brothers in 1783 in France?
 Or do you know how the Stagecoach got its name?
 I do!!
 This book is bursting with fun facts and interesting finds.

 Disclaimer: I received product to facilitate a review.
 All opinions are my own, yours may differ.